OzzyGoylusun/SQL.-Comprehensive-Analysis-of-Brazilian-E-Commerce-Companies/README.md

  alt="Overall Sales Trend" width="750">
 </p>

-For instance, via **the total order count**, the above graph shows the overall uptrend trend in sales in the e-commerce sector.
+For instance, the above graph shows the overall uptrend trend in sales in the e-commerce sector.

 ### Data Sources